STORY AND PHOTOS BY JILLIAN STEINBERGER

 Why have more trees not been planted?
-It could be that many homeowners are concerned that an avocado tree would overwhelm a small urban or suburban lot, since left to their own devices most avocado cultivars grow well over 30 feet in height.
-Add to that the common caveats: you need two trees for pollination, taking up even more space, and they create deep shade, so you can’t garden under them.
+It could be that many homeowners are concerned that an avocado tree would overwhelm a small urban or suburban lot, since left to their own devices most avocado cultivars grow to well over 30 feet in height.
+Add to that the common caveats: you need two trees for pollination, taking up even more space, and they create deep shade so you can’t garden under them.
 Plus, they make a mess if you don’t harvest the fruit.

 When an avocado craze swept Southern California back in the 1920s, many trees were planted on small lots.
 But the mania never made it to Northern California, perhaps because there’s a perception that we have too much frost for this subtropical tree, native to Mesoamerica and the Caribbean.
-In truth, many avocado cultivars are hardy and can take cold down to 25 degrees (once they make it past their juvenile state).
+In truth, many avocado cultivars are hardy and can take cold down to 25 degrees (once they make it past juvenile stage).
 The trees can be topped and kept to six feet without harm, says Katherine Pyle, founder of the California Rare Fruit Growers (CRFG) Golden Gate Chapter.
 Some varieties self-pollinate, making two trees unnecessary.
 And you can garden around them.

-Gary Gragg sells several cold-hardy varieties suitable for the East Bay at his nursery, Golden Gate Palms (goldengatepalms.com), in Richmond.
+Gary Gragg sells several cold-hardy varieties suitable for the East Bay at his nursery, Golden Gate Palms, in Richmond.
 He says he got into growing avocados because he’s addicted to them.
 “I can eat three or four avocados a day,” he says.
 “That could be a nearly $3,000-a-year habit.”
 What to do?
 “Figure out how to grow the darned things myself.”
 And he did, 12 years ago planting a grove on his Lafayette property.
 He grows 20 varieties and says, “I’m aggressively planting and we have about 90 trees.”
 His children have a business growing and delivering fruit in the area.

 THE FERAL AVOCADO